CaptainSparrow17/OBSIDIAN-NOTES/MSP/Microsoft 365/Part B - Implement and manage Microsoft Entra identity and access (25–30%).md

 Then below tab will open:
 ![](../../Attachements/Pasted%20image%2020251121092056.png)
 The above are the MFA supported and you can see weather enabled or not.
-You can use what MFA method to select and
+You can use what MFA method to select and enable can be done for specific users or all users.